 What is more, the author was able to achieve 82% more incremental sales.

-The popularity of Instagram is continually growing, and the platform gives us more and more options on how to monetize our accounts.
+The popularity of Instagram is continually growing.
+The platform gives us more and more options on how to monetize our accounts.

 But don’t forget to use highlights to extend your exposure.

 Do you want to sell books with Instagram Stories?